 Previewed in late 2018 by teaser sketches, the 2020 Passat boasts a bolder front end characterized by a five-slat grille that stretches into a pair of angular headlights.
 Designers added more rake to the roof line to give the model a sportier appearance; it’s also proof that the aesthetic updates go far beyond a simple nip-and-tuck.
 Walk around the back and you’ll notice sharper-looking lights.
 The 2020 Passat isn’t a brand-new model — it’s still based on the platform that has underpinned the current model since 2011 — but Volkswagen noted that every body panel with the exception of the roof is new.

 The exterior updates go far beyond a simple nip-and-tuck.

-As Digital Trends reported after driving a pre-production 2020 Passat at the company’s proving grounds in sunny Arizona, power comes from a turbocharged, 2.0-liter four-cylinder engine rated at 174 horsepower and 207 pound-feet of torque.
+As Digital Trends reported after driving a pre-production 2020 Passat at the company’s proving grounds in sunny Arizona, power comes from a turbocharged, 2.0-liter four-cylinder engine rated at 174 horsepower and 206 pound-feet of torque.
 The turbo four spins the front wheels through a six-speed automatic transmission.
-Fuel economy and performance specifications will be released in the coming months.
+Fuel economy and performance specifications will be released closer to the Passat’s arrival in dealerships.

 Volkswagen won’t offer a manual transmission, unsurprisingly.
 A V6 won’t be available at launch, but Autoblog learned a model with more power, in the vein of the Passat GT, could appear a little bit later in the production run.
 Your guess is as good as ours when it comes to what will be under the hood.
 Volkswagen has the six in its stable, but it also has access to a number of high-performance, turbocharged four-cylinder engines like the 300-horsepower unit that powers the Golf R.